 - Are you unclear about how XSRF, MITM, and XSR attacks work?

+You're probably wrong.
 If it's on the internet, it's under siege.
-Automated systems are scanning around the clock for vulnerable web apps.
+Automated systems are scanning for vulnerable web apps around the clock.

 Are you storing credit cards in your database?
 Unsalted password hashes?
-You're screwed.
+I hope not!
+If so, you're screwed.
+Rails makes avoiding mistakes like this relatively painless.

-It sounds like a joke.
-But the Chinese government has thousands of people hacking systems in search of:
+It sounds like a joke, but the Chinese government has thousands of people hacking systems in search of trade secrets, government intelligence, and even information about political enemies.

-And, umm..camera.
-Doesn't that look like a fun job?
+Doesn't that sound like a super fun job?

-Do you sell depleted uranium slugs to the DOD?
-Then you should have enough money to hire someone who knows what they're doing.
+Do you sell depleted uranium slugs to the Department of Defense?
+Then, you should have enough money to hire someone who knows what they're doing.
+Hacktivists regularly target websites that align with their targets of activism.

 Required reading